jaideng123/jaideng123.github.io/_posts/blogposts/2025-01-17-TheArtOfGluingThingsTogether.md

 <details markdown="1" id="service-locator-unreal">
 <summary><b>In Unreal:</b></summary>
-Once again subsystems are a natural fit for a singleton service locator and implementing one is fairly straightforward:
+Once again, subsystems are a natural fit for a singleton Service Locator, and implementing one is fairly straightforward:
 {% highlight cpp %}
 UCLASS()
 class YOURGAME_API UServiceLocator : public UGameInstanceSubsystem